petros-d/docs/docs/disaster-recovery.md

 - VPC Security Group rules configured by customers via AWS console.
 - DAG history and task logs.
 - XComs.
 - Airflow configurations (Variables, Connections, Pools) configured via the Airflow UI.
-Any configurations set from your deployed Astronomer project image can still be recovered.
+Any configurations set via your deployed Astronomer project image can still be recovered.

 Organization settings, Workspace settings, and user management configured in Astronomer's Control Plane will be unaffected by a region failure in the Data Plane.